Ed Lamb

 Claude Edward Lamb III (born March 4, 1974) is an American college football coach and former player.
 In December 2022, he was named as the head football coach at the University of Northern Colorado.
 Lamb served as the head football coach at Southern Utah University (SUU) from 2007 to 2015.
 From 2015 to 2022, he was the assistant head football coach at Brigham Young University (BYU).
-H Lamb is an alumnus of BYU.
+Lamb is an alumnus of BYU.